New Product & Innovation Management (MSB106)

 - Quantitative tools to study new products and services and new markets.

 On completion of this course, students will be able to:

-Develop an innovative mindset to assess market opportunities.
+- Develop innovative solutions and mindsets in response to market opportunities.

 Required prerequisite knowledge